 by Cyber Power Systems (www.cyberpowersystems.com) or GEEK SQUAD (www.geeksquad.com).

 Description: Pppeuser.exe is not essential for Windows and will often cause problems.
 Pppeuser.exe is located in a subfolder of "C:\Program Files".

 Pppeuser.exe is not a Windows system file.
 The process has no file description.
 You can uninstall this program in the Control Panel.
-The process starts when Windows starts (see Registry key: Run, MACHINE\Run).
-Therefore the technical security rating is 29% dangerous; however you should also read the user reviews.
+The program is not visible.
+The software starts when Windows starts (see Registry key: Run, MACHINE\Run).
+Therefore the technical security rating is 34% dangerous; however you should also read the user reviews.

 Recommended: Identify pppeuser.exe related errors

 Important: Some malware camouflages itself as pppeuser.exe.
 Therefore, you should check the pppeuser.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with pppeuser.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.